esphome/esphome-devices/src/docs/devices/bauhn-5-way-powerboard/index.md

 ## Product description

-This is a Bauhn (Aldi) 5-outlet powerboard with separate "always on" 2xUSB-A and 2xUSB-C outlets.
+This is a Bauhn (Aldi) AP5W-0624 It is a 5-outlet powerboard with separate "always on" 2xUSB-A and 2xUSB-C outlets.
 Purchased in July 2024.

 The powerboard incorporates a Tuya CBU module incorporating the BK7231N processor.
 To realign for ESPHome use I went straight for the "solder and reprogram" method rather than eploring other software only repogramming options.